m1chele11/m1chele11/README.md

 👨‍💻 Computer Science SWE Senior & Security Informatics/Data Science Minor(s)
-🔒 Passionate about cybersecurity, data privacy, and secure software development
-🤣 Known for cracking code and cracking jokes (well, at least attempting to)
+🔒 Passionate about cybersecurity, data privacy, and software engineering 🤣 Known for cracking code and cracking jokes (well, at least attempting to)
 🚀 Actively seeking opportunities to apply my skills
 🌟 Experienced in coding with Java, Kotlin, Python, C, JS (find more in my projects)